-Exploring social problems and effective interventions is thrilling and rewarding, but can also be frustrating.
-(A confusing feeling to encounter when dealing with philanthropy - haven’t we been taught that it should be all warm fuzzy feelings?)
-There is so much information out there, and often, the closer you look at a topic, the more complex you discover it is.
-So where do we start?
+Exploring social problems can be really frustrating.
+(A confusing feeling to encounter when dealing with philanthropy - haven’t we been taught it should be all warm, fuzzy feelings?)
+There is a lot of information out there, and often, the closer you look at a topic, the more complex you discover it is.
+So where do you start?

-Well, let's start by looking at the tools and approaches we use to understand social problems and identify effective interventions.
+Well, let's start by looking at the tools and approaches we use to understand social problems and find effective solutions.
 Let’s strive for a fact based world view.
 (Important now more than ever, eh?)

 1. Everything you know is wrong.

-Hans Rosling’s geniously simple ways of debunking massive misconceptions about the world caused by false media representation and confirmation bias has become a classic staple of international development discussions, and for all the right reasons.
-From the refugee crisis to global health, he was debunking myths left, right and center.
-(Update: And will be very sorely missed).
+Hans Rosling’s geniously simple ways of debunking massive misconceptions about the world, caused by false media representation and confirmation bias, has become a bit of a staple in international development discourse.

 2. Ben's pick: What’s confirmation bias, you might ask?

 Here is a 3 minute read on all sorts of cognitive biases, which will perhaps make you slightly more vary of your strongest convictions.